van001/lesscode-fp/README.md

 which provide laws / abstractions on how you treat / manipulate collection of data.
 I will try to simplify category theory jargon in terms or real-world practical examples.

-Ultimately programming is all about breaking a large / complex problem into list of smaller / simpler problems, executing them independently (or one after another) and essembling the final result.
+Ultimately programming is all about breaking a large / complex problem into list of smaller / simpler problems, executing them concurrently / parallelly / sequentially and essembling the final result.

-Functor is a type which allows you to do so.
-A List is a functor, as it allows you to map over all it's items to produce another List with other items (structure remains the same).
+Functor allows for you to run bunch of operations concurrently / parallelly.
+Using a List functor, you can map a 'slice' function to slice all the apples (List of apples - californian, fuji...deosn't matter).

+Less code library provide an 'lmap' function for the List functor.

 ```
 // Map over List to tranform into another List, while preserving the structure (Functor - borrowed from category theory).